la-ots/pelican/docs/form-controls/inputs.md

 **Input Type: URL**

-- Accepts web addresses
+- Accepts web addresses.
-- Displays a UI optimized for the entry of web addresses
+- Displays a UI optimized for the entry of web addresses.

 {% include 'markup/input-url.njk' %}